Thursday, March 4, 2010

 Clark v.
 Randalls Food (Tex.App.- Houston [1st Dist.]
 Feb.
 25, 2010)(Alcala)

-premises liability suit, spoilation of evidence claim rejected; defendant did not preserve complete video
+(premises liability suit, spoilation of evidence claim rejected; defendant did not preserve complete video

-slip & fall incident in store)
+recording of slip & fall incident in store)

-AFFIRM TRIAL COURT JUDGMENT: Opinion by
+AFFIRM TRIAL COURT JUDGMENT: Opinion by Justice Elsa Alcala

 01-08-00732-CV Ralph Clark v.
 Randalls Food